 Insert a shortcut link for “Feedback” directly on the hover to reduce touchpoints

 Add a short tutorial upon signing up to introduce unfamiliar features to the user

 Change interaction so that when user clicks “Pending feedback,” they are taken directly to the feedback tab instead of just the closed folder

-Kyodo solves their needs by maintaining the features users love most about their current cloud storage apps - sharing, collaboration - and adding distinct features to improve the relationship between freelancers and their clients.
-On top of that, it improved upon weaknesses found in current products, such as lack of effective organization.
+Kyodo solves the unique needs of freelancers by maintaining the features users love most about their current cloud storage apps - sharing, collaboration - and adding distinct features to improve the relationship between freelancers and their clients.

 What did I learn?